As seen in:

 These entry-level photographer resume examples can help.

-How to Write a Resume for a Photographer with no Experience
+How to Write a Photography Resume With No Experience

 Time to panic.

 You don’t have experience.
 You’ll never get a job.
 You’ll end up eating pictures of ham sandwiches.

 Dig deep for achievements, even you haven’t held a camera jockey job.

 Look for resume items in:

 - Photographer assistant jobs